Self-contained two-layer shallow water theory of strong internal bores: Jump conditions

-The aforementioned models are compared in figure \ref{fig:bore} with the experimental results of \citet{Wood1984}, \citet{Rottman1983} and \citet{Baines1984} as well as with the two-dimensional numerical results of \citet{Borden2012}.
-Note that the ratio of densities $s=\rho^{-}/\rho^{+}=0.79$ in \citep{Baines1984} is somewhat lower than $s=1$ assumed in the Boussinesq approximation.
-Nevertheless, no significant deviation of experimental results from the Boussinesq approximation is noticeable when the average density is used as the characteristic value.
-For consistency with previous studies, all front velocities are rescaled with $\sqrt{h_{0}},$ which is the dimensionless velocity of small-amplitude long interfacial waves when the depth of the bottom layer ahead of the bore is small $(h_{0}\ll1).$ The front velocities normalized in this way are plotted in figure \ref{fig:bore} against the bore strength $h/h_{0},$ where $h$ is the interface height of the bore.
-With this normalization, we have $\dot{\xi}/\sqrt{h_{0}}\rightarrow1$ when the layer ahead is thin $(h_{0}\rightarrow0)$ and the bore is weak $(h/h_{0}\rightarrow1).$ All models can be seen to converge to this basic linear limit.
-Although the predicted front velocities start to diverge at larger bore strengths, the divergence remains relatively small in comparison to the scatter in the experimental data.
-All front velocities converge again, similarly to the gravity current velocity in figure \ref{fig:gc}, when the interface height approaches the mid-plane $h=0.5.$ The SW front velocity (\ref{eq:xid}) with $\alpha=0$ is seen to approach this limit almost monotonously which is due to its distinctive feature, $\frac{\mathrm{d}\dot{\xi}}{\mathrm{d}h}=0$ at $h=0.5,$ whereas all other models produce $\frac{\mathrm{d}\dot{\xi}}{\mathrm{d}h}<0$ at this point.
-Numerical results for $h_{0}=0.2$ can be seen to reproduce this nearly monotonous variation predicted by the SW model with $\alpha=0$, though at sightly lower propagation velocities.
-This difference, which is usually attributed to the turbulent mixing between the layers, may also be due to the viscous loss of momentum at the rigid top and bottom boundaries.
-Viscous effects are assumed to be negligible in the SW model but could be significant at the relatively small Reynolds number $\mathit{Re}=3500$ used in the numerical simulation.
+The aforementioned models are compared in Fig. \ref{fig:bore} with the experimental results of \citet{Wood1984}, \citet{Rottman1983} and \citet{Baines1984} as well as with the two-dimensional numerical results of \citet{Borden2012}.
+Note that the ratio of densities $s=\rho^{-}/\rho^{+}=0.79$ used by \citet{Baines1984} is somewhat lower than $s=1$ assumed in the Boussinesq approximation.
+Nevertheless, there is no noticeable deviation of the experimental results from the Boussinesq approximation when the average density is used as the characteristic value.
+For consistency with previous studies, all front velocities are rescaled with $\sqrt{h_{0}},$ which is the dimensionless velocity of small-amplitude long interfacial waves when the depth of the bottom layer ahead of the bore is small $(h_{0}\ll1).$ The front velocities normalized in this way are plotted in Fig. \ref{fig:bore} against the bore strength $h/h_{0},$ where $h$ is the upstream interface height.
+With this normalization, we have $\dot{\xi}/\sqrt{h_{0}}\rightarrow1$ when the downstream layer is thin $(h_{0}\rightarrow0)$ and the bore is weak $(h/h_{0}\rightarrow1).$ All models can be seen to converge to this essentially linear limit.
+Although the predicted front velocities start to diverge at larger bore strengths, the divergence remains small relative to the scatter in the experimental data.
+All front velocities converge again, as for the gravity current velocity in Fig. \ref{fig:gc}, when the interface height approaches the mid-plane $h=0.5.$ The same front velocity produced by all models implies that all underlying conservation laws are satisfied simultaneously in this particular case.
+As noted before, this is the case for all bores with the upstream interface located at the channel mid-height.